 In effect, this is similar to what share traders and executives do when they purchase 'options'.
 A library would have the right but not the obligation to use items, and no obligation to store them.

-I will continue to explore these ideas, and I encourage you to share your thoughts in the comments.
+I will continue to explore these ideas, and I encourage you to share your thoughts

 In Part 2 of Antifragile Libraries I'll explore what Taleb's idea of anti fragility can mean for librarianship more generally, looking at how we approach metadata, literacy and our role in our communities.